GurayGurkan/QtDesigner_and_QThreading/README.md

           self.setupUi(self)
 ...

 we initiate the class.
-This main window class should create the fonctionalaties of buttons and progress bars.
+This main window class should create the functionalaties of buttons and progress bars.